EmilyCali/wdir-project2/README.md

 <br />
 <img src="https://thumb1.shutterstock.com/display_pic_with_logo/272785/272785,1240327773,4/stock-vector-vector-illustration-of-flowers-design-set-made-with-simple-line-only-28902391.jpg">
 <br />
-I had initially set out to create a select tool that would show the images but got lost in the possibilites for several hours and still wasn't getting it to work so I instead made it so that users could select a flower and there would be an img value to it that would be pushed into the plant object.
+I had initially set out to create a select tool that would show the images but got lost in the possibilities for several hours and still wasn't getting it to work so I instead made it so that users could select a flower and there would be an img value to it that would be pushed into the plant object.
 This worked great and since it starts on a flower it shouldn't come as a null value.

 Once I had the image choices working I went back and altered all my pages to show the images instead of lists of names etc. I had trouble with this for a bit because I wasn't siting my images correctly.
 This was causing rampant errors and display breaks.
 I fixed this by adding /assets/ to the beginning of each image option value.